dorshinar/blog/content/blog/themes-using-css-variables/themes-using-css-variables.md

 };
 ```

 Now for each value in our `theme` object we can access a css property with the same name (prefixed with `--` of course).
-The last thing we need is to run the `setCSSVariables` function every time the theme is toggled, so in our `Themer` component we can use the `useEffect` hook like so:
+The last thing we need is to run the `setCSSVariables` function every time the theme is toggled, so in our `Theme` component we can use the `useEffect` hook like so:

 ```jsx
 export default ({ children }) => {